-Keeping your spirits bright during the holiday season when you’re single isn’t always easy.
+When it comes to holiday survival, keeping your spirits bright throughout the holiday season when you’re single isn’t always easy.
 Whether you’re going through a recent breakup or have been single “forever”, not having a partner this time of year brings up feelings of loneliness and (possibly) even bitterness.

 You may get a kick out of a good romantic comedy, but beware…